 It is also important to remember that this treatment is only recommended for women with very severe osteoporosis.
 Don’t forget, if your doctor has diagnosed you with osteopenia or mild osteoporosis, there are many ways to increase bone strength other than medication.
 This includes doing weight bearing exercise for 30 minutes each day and consuming the recommended amount of Calcium and Vitamin D.

-For more information on the NWHN’s position on osteoporosis screening and treatments, visit our osteoporosis fact sheet.
+For more information on the NWHN’s position on osteoporosis screening and treatments, visit our osteoporosis consumer health information.

 Pizzorno L, “New Osteoporosis Drug Abaloparatide: Not a Major Leap Forward for Our Bones” AlgaeCal 6 September, 2016.